Pancho Villa: Fighting Huerta, 1913–14

 From left to right, the revolutionary generals Candelario Cervantes, Pablo López, Francisco Villa, Francisco Beltrán, Martín López.

 Huerta immediately moved to consolidate power.
 He had Abraham González, governor of Chihuahua, Madero's ally and Villa's mentor, murdered in March 1913.
 (Villa later recovered González's remains and gave his friend and mentor a proper funeral in Chihuahua.)

 The governor of Coahuila, Venustiano Carranza, who had been appointed by Madero, also refused to recognize Huerta's authority.
 He proclaimed the Plan of Guadalupe to oust Huerta as an unconstitutional usurper.
-Considering Carranza the lesser of two evils, Villa joined him to overthrow his old enemy, Huerta, but he also made him the butt of jokes and pranks.
+Considering Carranza the lesser of two evils, Villa joined him to overthrow his old enemy, Huerta, but he also made him the subject of ridicule.
 Carranza's political plan gained the support of politicians and generals, including Pablo González, Álvaro Obregón, and Villa.
 The movement collectively was called the Ejército Constitucionalista de México (Constitutionalist Army of Mexico).
 The Constitucionalista adjective was added to stress the point that Huerta legally had not obtained power through lawful avenues laid out by Mexico's Constitution of 1857.
 Until Huerta's ouster, Villa joined with the revolutionary forces in the north under "First Chief" Carranza and his Plan of Guadalupe.

 The period 1913–1914 was the time of Villa's greatest international fame and military and political success.
 Through this time Villa focused on accessing funding from wealthy hacendados and raised money using methods such as forced assessments on hostile hacienda owners and train robberies.
 In one notable escapade, after robbing a train he held 122 bars of silver and a Wells Fargo employee hostage, forcing Wells Fargo to help him sell the bars for cash.
 A rapid, hard-fought series of victories at Ciudad Juárez, Tierra Blanca, Chihuahua, and Ojinaga followed.